lzyuan168/lzyuan168/README.md

 ## Scholastic Achievements

-Second position in Innovation Challenge for Entrepreneurship (ICE) 2022, Abu Dhabi
+The Second position in Innovation Challenge for Entrepreneurship (ICE) 2022, Abu Dhabi

 * Competition across all GCC countries
 * Developed a prototype for classifying student’s emotions through real-time analysis of video conferencing applications such as Zoom and Webex and provide feedback to teaching instructors for immediate intervention.